MasDennis/rajawali3d.org/src/content/getting-started/0.9/04-optimisation/index.md

 WIN!

 # BATCHING GEOMETRY
-There’s an optimization you can do when you have a lot of objects of the same kind that share the same material.
+There's an optimization you can do when you have a lot of objects of the same kind that share the same material.
 Sphere with a color material for example:

 ![Appolonian sphere packing example - many identical objects](http://www.rozengain.com/files/rajawali/rajawali-appolonian.jpg "Appolonian sphere packing example - many identical objects")